Online Comping UK

 • Correct answer to any skill-based question (some comps have these – they may only appear once you add the ticket to basket or log in).

-3. Send it off with a Second Class stamp—costing you around £1 all in.
+3. Send it off with a Second Class stamp (or first) —costing you around £1 all in.

 That’s it.
-You’ve just entered a competition that others might pay £1000s for—for the price of a stamp.
+You’ve just entered a competition that others might pay £1000s for—for the price of a stamp/postcard.

 What Comps Should You Go For? 🎯